khanrc/tf.gans-comparison/README.md

 |                   20k                    |                   25k                    |                   30k                    |                   40k                    |
 | ![wgan-gp.good.20k](assets/wgan-gp.good.20k.png) | ![wgan-gp.good.25k](assets/wgan-gp.good.25k.png) | ![wgan-gp.good.30k](assets/wgan-gp.good.30k.png) | ![wgan-gp.good.40k](assets/wgan-gp.good.40k.png) |

 Regardless of the face collapse phenomenon, the Wasserstein distance decreased steadily.
-It should come from that the critic (discriminator) network failed to find the supremum.
+It should come from that the critic (discriminator) network failed to find the supremum and K-Lipschitz function.

 |            DCGAN architecture            |           ResNet architecture            |
 | :--------------------------------------: | :--------------------------------------: |
 | ![wgan-gp.dcgan.w_dist](assets/wgan-gp.dcgan.w_dist.png) | ![wgan-gp.good.w_dist](assets/wgan-gp.good.w_dist.png) |
 | ![wgan-gp.dcgan.w_dist.expand](assets/wgan-gp.dcgan.w_dist.expand.png) | ![wgan-gp.good.w_dist.expand](assets/wgan-gp.good.w_dist.expand.png) |

 It is interesting that W_dist < 0 at the end of the training.
 This indicates that E[fake] > E[real] and, in the point of original GAN view, it means the generator dominates the discriminator.
+The plots in the last row of the table is just expanded version of the plot in the second row.

 ### BEGAN